ThreeCatsLoveFish/Duality/README.md

 `gameStatus` and `visualization` are fields in `Model`.
 They are updated in every Tick, and `visualization` will be shown. `gameStatus`, on the other side, takes the place of `Msg` to control the whole `update` function. `Msg` is only used when being called by certain `gameStatus`.
 In this way, the Model is the boss, not some random user input.
 Don't worry about frequent submission.
 It's minimized.

+#### separated `init, update & view`

+Every level has their own system, which is team-work friendly.
+Important arguments are passed by `reInit` in `Main.elm`, for united game experience.

 ### How we did this - Work divided

+One guy: Game Model and Game idea design, building up the structure as well as many detailed levels.
+This is the control flow guy.

+One guy: With all the difficult collision at hand, this guy checks the collision and make sure all the hits are good, also making many detailed levels.
+Meet the collision guy.

+Yet another guy: Visualization of the game, subtle and delicate color design, and fade animations; also many detailed levels.
+Come and see our visual guy...or lady.

+Still another guy: Hardworking and learning fast, he's the one you must get to if you need a hand for any miscellaneous work.
+Check out the debug guy.

+Everyone is contributing a lot, both to the project as their part and to every level in detail, this is an ideal teamwork pattern.
+Really.
+Personally I just like this team.
+A lot.

+### Reflection

+#### What, if?

+This is about if expressions.
+We'll see if it can be updated in time.

+#### Type System in Elm

+Similarly, we'll see.